vivekkashyap/vivekkashyap.github.io/README.md

 # vivekkashyap.github.io

 This is my small portfolio.
-It contains my education, past experiences and my projects.
+It contains my education, past experiences, skills and my projects.

-Thank you for your time

-Have a nice day! :)
+Thanks to @RyanFitzgerald for provided such a great portfolio.